-The 60-unit program is designed to integrate both theory, practice, and research, grounded in Christian principles.
+The 60-unit program is designed to integrate theory, practice, and research, grounded in Christian principles.
 The core curriculum focuses on academic research, theory, and clinical training.
 The faculty provide a rich, collaborative educational experience through mentorship, professional development, and dedication to student success.

 In addition to academic course requirements, students are placed in practicum sites where they undergo real-world training experiences with diverse clientele.
-Practicum supervisors have met rigorous supervision standards set forth by AAMFT.
+Practicum supervisors have met rigorous supervision standards set forth by the American Association of Marriage and Family Therapy (AAMFT).
 The MFT program at Hope International University accepts students from around the world and is dedicated to training students to work with diverse populations.